Soroptimists call the work we do ‘Programme Action’. We aim to improve the lives of women and girls through

 Drake Hall Prison

-Members are planning to provide a welcome to prisoners’ visitors on designated visiting days each month.
+Members provide a welcome service, providing tea and support to prisoners’ visitors on designated visiting days each month.

 16 Days of Activism

 25 November to 10 December has been set aside by the UN for world-wide activity to raise awareness of gender-based violence – domestic abuse, rape and sexual assault, employment issues eg trafficking and modern day slavery.
-We will be working to draw attention to these issues in the Stafford area.
+We are working to draw attention to these issues in the Stafford area.
+(See the 16 Days page on this website).